Does glue from a glue gun melt

 Additionally, different types of glue sticks have different melting points, so it is essential to choose the right glue stick for your project.
 Some glue sticks are designed for low-temperature glue guns, while others are specifically made for high-temperature glue guns.

-See also Can a glue gun start a fire
+See also How do you use a hot glue gun

 If you’re unsure about the melting point of your glue sticks, check the packaging or consult the manufacturer’s instructions.